jcreollo00/jcreollo00.github.io/essays/SmaterQuestions.md

 ## Why Smart Questions Matter

-Being a software engineer doesn't necissarily require you to be an automatic genius, we all have days where we forget simple things or tasks.
+Being a software engineer doesn't necessarily require you to be an automatic genius, we all have days where we forget simple things or tasks.
 Similarly within code, there are simple mistakes a engineer could make such as forgetting to add a semicolon, not adding another bracket, or what type of loops to use when creating a function.
 These kind of smaller bugs don't need a question to be answer as this would just be considered lazy.
 Software engineer require clear, and precise communication within their field of work.
 Without this, these simple mistakes could become much larger later, creating a crash of the application or having the whole code display error after error.
-Smart questions deomonstrate respect by showing that the user asking has tried solving the problem, whether by googling, experiments or even asking peers.
+Smart questions demonstrate respect by showing that the user asking has tried solving the problem, whether by googling, experiments or even asking peers.
 Sharing what you have already tried proves there was effort, as well as narrows down the problem.
 Carefully picking the correct forum as well to ask these smart questions, also ensures that the right audience sees your question and can answer it clearly.
 Simply having a clear subject line and writing in plain, clean text with good grammar denonstrates no distractions and shows professionalism.
 All together using these principles you will more likely get clear and high quality help to any question.
+Understanding these principles is very helpful, but seeing them applied to real scenarioes make their value even clearer.
+StackOverflow provides much of these examples of what are considered smart and not smart questions.

 ## Example of a Smart Question